karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 #### The `preserve_host` property

-When proxying, Kong's default behavior is to set the upstream request's Host header to the hostname of the API's `upstream_url` property.
-The `preserve_host` field accepts a boolean flag instructing Kong not to do so.
+When proxying, Qordoba's default behavior is to set the upstream request's Host header to the hostname of the API's `upstream_url` property.
+The `preserve_host` field accepts a boolean flag instructing Qordoba not to do so.

 For example, when the `preserve_host` property is not changed and an API is configured like this: